fmidev/ecflow-openshift-agent/README.md

 * `--override-job-name`: override the created job name with this (OPTIONAL)
 * `--job-param`: specify a job template parameter, key=value (OPTIONAL)
 * `--job-timeout`: specify timeout for the job, must include time unit for example 60s (OPTIONAL)
+* `--job-name`: specify job name to print logs for (only when command=print-logs-for-job)
+* `--log-container-name: specify which container logs to print, multiple names can be specified (OPTIONAL)